Agreeing the sale, exchanging and completing contracts

 - Make sure you understand the terms of the contract and read over it more than once.
 If you have any questions, ask your solicitor, who will be able to explain all the pertinent points and clauses

-- Make sure that you fully understand which fittings, fixtures and appliances will be included in the sale
+- Make sure that you understand which fittings, fixtures and appliances will be included in the sale

 - Sign your contract